2025 Entertainment Schedule

 Category: Red

-Category: Limoncello
+Category: Limoncellos

-1st place: Clark Donnelly (2019 Autumn Eden Apple) scored pts: 63
+1st place: Clark Donnelly (2025 Limoncello) scored points: 75

-Tenth Annual Homemade Wine Competition – The Robert Torres Award – Best of Show:
+13th Annual Homemade Wine Competition – The Robert Torres Award – Best of Show:

-St. Anthony’s Feast Day Procession
+St. Anthony’s Feast Day Mass & Festa Patronale Procession

-On Sunday, 6/18, at 12:30PM. join us for traditional Mass honoring out patron saint, St. Anthony of Padua, as well as the Festa Patronale, the procession of the saints, at 2:00PM.
+On Sunday, 6/15, at 12:30PM. join us for traditional Mass honoring out patron saint, St. Anthony of Padua, as well as the Festa Patronale, the procession of the saints, at 2:00PM.
 The procession brings together families and Italian cultural societies with a devotion to particular saints from various regions of Italy.
 Be sure to experience this treasured traditional expression of the participants’ Catholic faith and cultural pride.

-Assemble statues/floats on N. Scott St. between W. 9th and W. 10th St./along W. 9th St. between N. Scott St. and N. DuPont St./up to church
+Statues/floats are assembled on N. Scott St. between W. 9th and W. 10th St./along W. 9th St. between N. Scott St. and N. DuPont St./up to church

 [left] North on N. DuPont St. to W. 11th St.